-John Dowdy is a senior partner in McKinsey’s London office and leads our global Aerospace & Defence Practice.
+John Dowdy is a senior partner in McKinsey’s London office.
 He combines client service to aerospace companies and public-sector defence organisations with substantial research efforts.

 A prolific author, John is widely recognised as an industry expert.
 While based in California, he directed McKinsey’s joint research project with Stanford University on the global defence electronics industry, yielding some of the first quantitative data on the financial and operational benefits of procurement reform.
 More recently he led our benchmarking study of 33 defence forces around the world, capturing and dissecting major differences in efficiency and effectiveness in the conversion of defence inputs into operational outputs.

 John speaks regularly on topics ranging from the use of commercial practices in the defence industry to the competitive realities in aerospace markets.
 He has contributed numerous perspectives on aerospace and defence topics to publications including the Financial Times, Aviation Week & Space Technology, Jane’s, Foreign Policy and the Wall Street Journal.
 He has a degree in electrical engineering and computer science from the University of California at Berkeley and an MBA from Harvard.
 He is a licensed pilot.

 “Defense outlook 2017: A global survey of defense-industry executives,” McKinsey & Company, April 2015